What is Meth?

 - or injected

 The high is followed by a comedown, which can last for weeks.
 You can feel much worse than before taking the drug.
 It can be hard to sleep, and you may feel exhausted.
-You may also get headaches and dizziness, paranoia, hallucinations, confusion, and feel irritable and guilty.
+You may also get headaches, dizziness, paranoia, hallucinations, confusion, irritability, and guilt.

 Because of this, people often take more methamphetamine to feel better.
-This can lead to a vicious cycle of use, in which more significant and more frequent amounts of methamphetamine are consumed.
+This can lead to a vicious cycle of use, in which more significant and frequent amounts of methamphetamine are consumed.
+It is common for meth to be used parallel to other drugs such as alcohol or opiates.

 Methamphetamine’s Impact on Health

-The risks to health and wellbeing, including brain damage, come with chronic use of crystal meth are severe.
-Death caused directly or indirectly is also a real possibility, especially when mixed with other substances such as alcohol or cocaine.
+The risks to health and well-being, including excessive neural receptor stimulation and desensitization that come with chronic use of crystal meth, are severe.
+Death caused directly or indirectly is also possible, especially when mixed with other substances such as alcohol or cocaine.
 Because the central nervous system is galvanized with unusual intensity, heart rate, temperature, breathing, and blood pressure increase sharply.
-However, the most significant concern is the neurotoxic effects in the brain, including structural and functional damage to the cells that mediate serotonin and dopamine production.
-While you may recover from some harm after you stop using the drug, some health effects may be permanent.
+However, the most significant concern is the neurotoxic effects on the brain, including structural and functional damage to the cells that mediate serotonin and dopamine production.
+While you may recover from some harm after stopping the drug, some health effects may be permanent.
 The sooner you stop, the better for your long-term health.
-Crystal meth’s main “perks” are pronounced increase in energy, heightened excitement, and sharpened attention, as well as disinhibition.
+Crystal meth’s main reasons for abuse are a pronounced increase in energy, heightened excitement, sharpened attention, and disinhibition.

 The risks of injecting meth include: